The answer is complicated, because you have to pass through TSA and meet fairly strict requirements.

 Folding bikes aren’t simply more compact; they come with a slew of other benefits that aren’t necessarily the first thing that comes to mind.

 - Hotel Storage: Most hotels aren’t going to want you bringing a bike inside, but you don’t want to get stuck paying for expensive taxis to take you around town, either.
 That’s where your folding bike comes in handy.
-You can either fit it in a suitcase or simply carry it beside you when you go into your hotel room without catching any flak by the receptionist.

 - Eliminate Chance of Theft: Staying in a city that you don’t know so well?
 Bike locks are easy to break through if you have the right tools, but nobody’s going to be able to get their hands on your bike if it’s actually with you in your backpack or hotel room.

 - Saving Money: It’s cheaper to bring your folding bike with you for most destinations than it is to rent a car when you get there, or take an Uber from places to place.
 You’ll be able to save money while getting a more intimate view of the sights.

 - Easier Maintenance: Folding bikes are crafted on the design idea of versatility and mobility, which also makes them fairly easy to maintain.
 If you run into problems with your electric bike while you’re abroad, it’s nice to know it won’t be difficult to diagnose and fix the problem.